Why point-of-sale lending is hot right now

 It’s easy to see why thousands of home improvement contractors would want to partner with GreenSky and hundreds of retailers and web merchants would want to team with Affirm: The more payment options they can offer to prospective customers, the more likely they are to close the sale.

-Brendan Coughlin, the head of deposits and consumer lending at Citizens Financial Group, in Providence, R.I., said that merchants were very much top of mind when the bank began building its own internal loan platform a few years ago.
+Brendan Coughlin, the head of deposits and consumer lending at Citizens Financial Group, in Providence, R.I., said that merchants were very much top of mind when his company began building its own internal loan platform a few years ago.
 Not only did Citizens’ executives see point-of-sale lending as a way to better serve consumers, they also viewed it as an opportunity to help existing — and future — business customers “achieve a dramatic improvement in sales,” Coughlin said.

 Arrangements between merchants and lenders can vary, but in many instances the merchants will pay a fee to participate in a point-of-sale partnership.
 GreenSky, for example, makes its money off of contractors who pay it a fee for facilitating loans.
 (Those fees are adding up too.
 The Wall Street Journal recently reported that GreenSky is the country’s second-most valuable fintech, with a market value of roughly $4.5 billion.)